artdev-hash/krprt-octo-uploader/README.md

 ## Note :

-I have used this to my ftp backup.. you can try it too at your own risk.. thank you,,
+I have used this to my ftp backup.. you can try it too at your own risk.. thank you,,:rocket: